arc-eng/cli-demo/screenshot-to-code/README.md

 # 📸 Screenshot to Code

 When developing frontend applications, developers often need to convert a design mockup into code.
 This process can be time-consuming and error-prone, especially when the design is complex.
-In this demo, we will show how to use PR Pilot to convert a screenshot of a design mockup into HTML and CSS code.
+In this demo, we will show how to use Arcane Engine to convert a screenshot of a design mockup into HTML and CSS code.

 ```shell
 # Generate REACT component based on screenshot content